jenweber/empress-blog-jenweber/content/remodeling-an-ember-app---introduction.md

 his work on Ember Data.
 He has over 500 commits and some great debugging skills that you and I can learn from.

-## Part 1 - Preparation
+## Preparation

-The focus of this first article will be about preparation.
+The focus of this first article will be about deciding where to begin, what kind of mindset to have, and an overview of the debugging tools in our toolbox.
-There are a lot of things we _could_ work on improving in this app.
+There are a lot of things we _could_ work on improving in this app, and there are multiple paths we could take that lead to success.

+### Areas of focus

 Making a list of them and prioritizing is very important step for any app refactor or upgrade.
 Some broad tasks to consider include: